 We live in a fast paced world.
 Businesses change direction, companies grow, markets contract and new competitors arrive on the scene.
 No brand remains the same forever, it has to evolve to keep ahead of the competition.

-If you feel you already have a strong brand that fits with your business that?s great!
+If you feel you already have a strong brand that fits with your business that’s great!
 It may just mean looking at refreshing your brand or tweaking elements within it so it stays relevant.
-(Try the Free Brand Worksheet at the end of this article to figure out how to improve your brand)
+(Try the Free Brand Worksheet to help figure out your brand)

 There are many reasons why a business needs to rebrand.
 Below are eight of the most common questions that come up when considering a rebrand:

 1. Are you looking for a way to grow your business quickly?